Got questions? We’ve got answers to some of the most frequently asked questions by musicians across the greater New York area.

 Q: Does Local 802 help me find work?

 - We cannot guarantee any musician a job, but we can guarantee that every member stands to gain from joining our community and taking collective action.
 Members can enroll in our Musicians’ Referral Service, our online referral directory.
+Find out how to enroll here.
 Members may also advertise in our award-winning monthly news magazine, Allegro.